 * Inclusive of examinations.
 An hour of instruction equates to 50 minutes of actual class time.

 Substitution of Courses: The academic unit chairperson may allow substitutions for a particular credit course required in a program or curriculum.
-The student’s adviser must formally recommend the substitution as part of the academic petition.
+The student’s advisor must formally recommend the substitution as part of the academic petition.

 Independent Study: Independent study projects are designed to provide matriculated students with the opportunity for a learning experience in a specific area of knowledge not provided by regular courses at SUNY Poly.
 They are not to be used in lieu of courses listed in the general catalog, nor are they to be considered guaranteed offerings; they are available to the student as facilities, faculty, time, and interest permit.
 Within these guidelines each academic department defines its concept of independent study.